 “This was a passion project for sure,” said Associate Creative Director of Design Heather Stickney, who brought the opportunity to her team at VSA Partners.
 “I’ve been a Seattle Kraken fan since I moved to the area a few years ago, and I was really excited to hear we were getting a professional women’s hockey team.
 It felt like a way I could give back to my community and further advance women’s sports.”

-Heather was quickly joined by Janelle Blasdel, Creative Director of Writing, to tackle naming and branding the team, along with design support from Cody Fenske, Associate Creative Director of Design.
+Heather was quickly joined by Janelle Blasdel, Creative Director of Writing, to tackle naming and branding the team, along with Cody Fenske, Associate Creative Director of Design, for design support.
 The team treated the project as if it came from a client brief, exploring a broad range of names and territories.

 “We knew we needed a clever, eye-catching design system that nods to Seattle’s iconic culture,” said Cody.